angular/components/src/lib/select/select.md

 ### Disabling the ripple effect

-By default when a user clicks on a `<mat-option>` a ripple animation is shown.
+By default, when a user clicks on a `<mat-option>`, a ripple animation is shown.
 This can be disabled by setting the `disableRipple` property on `<mat-select>`.

 <!-- example(select-no-ripple) -->